camillebeguin/fastapi-vacation-api/README.md

 * Searching should also return the number of vacation days for each employee (given the search parameters).
 * Compare two employees and return the days they will be both on vacation
 * Implement a balance, decreasing as an employee takes paid vacations

-## What we expect

-4 to 5 hours is a good target for this exercice, but you can spend as much or little time as you'd like.

-Your answer to this test should be a repository.

-Feel free to implement this project in whatever way you feel like, we do not impose any limitations/requirements, we simply give you a base to work with.

 ## Requirements